What Began As A Dream...

 The Invention of Hilling Up

 Konstantin used the rebuilding of the Troubetskoy vineyards to conduct his experiments, to test root/scion matches, and to study cultivation techniques.
 In 1928, he developed a special plow designed to cover rootstocks, now known as “hilling up.”
 This image is one of three plows Konstantin invented in Russia.
-The first one shown in this picture.
-The second one was used for deep plowing in order to break up a hard sub-surface later.
-And the third plow was used to cover the graft union, known as "hilling up."
+The first one is shown in this picture.
+The second one was used for deep plowing to break up a hard sub-surface later.
+The third plow was used to cover the graft union, known as "hilling up."

 1928